Extremal $t$-intersecting families for finite sets with $t$-covering number at least $t+2$: Introduction

 For general $t$, Moura \cite{Moura1999} presented recursive constructions of all maximal $t$-intersecting subfamilies of ${[n]\c t+2}$.
 Very recently, Frankl \cite{Frankl2026} determined $f(n,t+2,t,t+2)$ and described extremal families.
-In this paper, we provide $f(n,k,t,t+2)$ and corresponding extremal families for $k\ge t+3$ and large $n$.
-To prepare for our main result, we first introduce the following three examples of $t$-intersecting families with $t$-covering number $t+2$.
+In this paper, we determine $f(n,k,t,t+2)$ and corresponding extremal families for $k\ge t+3$ and large $n$.
+To prepare for our main result, we first define ${a\c b}=0$ for integers $a$ and $b$ with $a>0>b$ or $b>a>0$, and introduce the following three examples of $t$-intersecting families with $t$-covering number $t+2$.

 \begin{con} Let $n>2k$, $k\ge t+3$, $T,A\in{[n]\c t}$ and $B,C\in{[n]\c k-t}$.
 Suppose $|T\cap A|=t-1$, $T\cap(B\cup C)=\emptyset$ and $A,B,C$ are pairwise disjoint.
 Pick $u\in C$.
 Set

 and